SalieriC/SWIM/README.md

 - **SFX:** (see their file name for origin)
 - - [Fesliyan Studios](www.fesliyanstudios.com), all used with explicit permission (thank you so much), [see their License here](https://www.fesliyanstudios.com/policy).
 - - [Orange Free Sounds](https://orangefreesounds.com/), all used unter the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/), converted to *.ogg and possibly altered (see file name), Author is in the file names as well.
+- **Six chase layouts**, one for foot/riding chases, one for (ground) vehicle chases and one for ship (watercraft, aircraft and spacecraft) chases/battles with regular and modern theme

 Assets are used in the macros.
 You can also set up your own assets in the modules configuration.
 There you can change file paths.